purn1mak/HadoopSummitCloudbreak/aws_prerequisites.md

 To do this go to the IAM Service:
  1. In the left pane click on Users > Select a user

  2. Click on the Security credentials tab

  3. Creat Access Key or use an existing Access Key.
 There is a limit of two.

 ![Image](https://github.com/purn1mak/HadoopSummitCloudbreak/blob/master/AWS_Users.png)
 ![Image](https://github.com/purn1mak/HadoopSummitCloudbreak/blob/master/CreateAccessKey.png)

-If a user does not exist then create a user.
+To create a new user go to IAM Service:

+ 1.In the left pane click on Users > Select Add User

+ 2.Enter a user name, select Programming access and then click on Next: Permissions
 ![Image](https://github.com/purn1mak/HadoopSummitCloudbreak/blob/master/aws_add_user_1.png)

+ 3.For Set Permissions keep the defaul "Add usert to group"

+ 4.In Add User to group select all the groups then click Next:Review

+ 5.Review your choices and click on Create User

 ![Image](https://github.com/purn1mak/HadoopSummitCloudbreak/blob/master/aws_add_user_2.png)

+6.If your user has been created successfully you will see a similar image as below

 ![Image](https://github.com/purn1mak/HadoopSummitCloudbreak/blob/master/aws_add_user_3.png)

-Once you are done with these steps [you can proceed to Launch the VM.](README.md)
+7.Once you are done with these steps [you can proceed to Launch the VM.](README.md)